diezcami/admu-notes/[HI165] Rizal and the Emergence of the Philippine Nation/lec-02b Marriage.md

 * Arranged marriages were common
   * If the bride is bad and trashy, you don't need to pay the dowry
   * It should be an honor for someone to want to marry you
+* **Many Children**: In the PH, the more children you have, the better
+  * Practices to follow when pregnant: twin bananas, etc